kagiko/vaultwarden-wiki/Proxy-examples.md

 <details>
 <summary>Nginx with sub-path - v1.29.0+ (by BlackDex)</summary><br/>

-In this example vaultwarden will be available via https://bitwarden.example.tld/vault/<br/>
+In this example Vaultwarden will be available via https://bitwarden.example.tld/vault/<br/>
 If you want to use any other sub-path, like `bitwarden` or `secret-vault` you should change `/vault/` in the example below to match.<br/>
 <br/>
 For this to work you need to configure your `DOMAIN` variable to match so it should look like: